-While the migration from Blogger to WordPress was quite straightforward, but the migration to Jekyll was definitely a challenge.
+While the migration from Blogger to WordPress was quite straightforward, the migration to Jekyll was definitely a challenge.
 You are looking at my 3rd and last attempt to do it.
 I’ve succeed because I’ve decided to have fun, writing it myself in Python.
 The idea was to do it without having any access to the WordPress database, neither using any exported data or access the server file system.
-I made a simple web crawler, named Jekyllfly, that navigates through the blog, downloads the content and transform it to a format recognized by Jekyll.
+I made a simple web crawler, named Jekyllfly, that navigates through the blog, downloads the content and transforms it into a format recognized by Jekyll.

 What you have to know

 I consider that you know what Jekyll is, how to install it and you have a WordPress blog publicly available on the web.
 You don’t need to have access to WordPress’ database or any exported files, but you do need a way to navigate chronologically through posts using links like “Previous” or “Next”.
 You also need some knowledge of Git and a GitHub account to be able to version your code and reuse existing code.
-At last, but not least, you should be able prepare a Python runtime environment and run Python scripts with it.
+Last, but not least, you should be able prepare a Python runtime environment and run Python scripts with it.

 Python is an extremely useful programming language.
-The combination of a readable and expressive syntax with a rich collection of libraries make it one of the most powerful languages available.
+The combination of a readable and expressive syntax with a rich collection of libraries makes it one of the most powerful languages available.
 It can also be severely criticized but I have been working with it since 2015, achieving amazing results so far.
 That’s a “Get Your Shit Done”® kind of language.